>> Rules and Regulations

 During registration, participants will identify the “challenge” best addressed by their project.

-In 2016, Challenge Awards are priovided to the top projects within a challenge topic.
+Challenge Awards are priovided to the top projects within a challenge topic.
 Challenge Categogy winners will be provided with a certificate and $75 cash award.
 In the event of low numbers of projects in certain age groups, challenge award categories may be combined at the discretion of the judges.

 The ORSF sponsors provide a rich and diverse set of topic specific special awards to deserving projects as judged by award specific judges, usually from the awards sponsor organisation.
 As part of the registration process participants must sign up for special awards that they would like to be considered for, based on the award published criteria.
-In 2016, all special awards judges will speak to all projects that register for that award.
+All special awards judges will speak to all projects that register for that award.

 The ORSF Chief Judge selects winners for several Grand awards from among the category winners.
 These awards include scholarships, the best in fair award, and the ORSF team members who are invited to participate in the Canada Wide Science Fair, held over a one week period with travel costs subsidised by the ORSF.